Tinkerforge/doc/en/source/Hardware/Bricklets/Performance_DC.rst

 Six user-configurable status LEDs can be used to show the GPIO state, motor direction, errors and more.

+The Performance DC Bricklet has a 7 pole Bricklet connector and is connected to a Brick with a ``7p-10p`` Bricklet cable.

 Technical Specifications
 ------------------------